 Directors, officers, employees, contractors and consultants are expected not only to comply with all applicable laws and regulations, but also to avoid situations where their personal interests could conflict, or appear to conflict, with their duties and responsibilities to us and our affiliates.

-The Board of Directors has adopted a Code of Business Conduct which applies to our all directors, officers, employees and contractors.
-Oversight of the Code and associated policies lies with the Board’s Compensation and Governance Committee.
+The Board of Directors has adopted a Code of Business Conduct which establishes Keyera’s commitment to do business ethically, legally, and in a way that is consistent with our corporate values and cultural behaviours.
+This Code applies to our directors, officers, employees, contractors and consultants.
+Keyera also expects our business partners and suppliers to act consistently with the Code, as well as its related policies, practices and guidelines.
+Oversight of the Code and associated policies lies with the Board’s Governance & Sustainability Committee.
 In support of the Code, we have approved business conduct policies covering various matters, including but not limited to:

 - insider trading,